Deploying JMX Bridge

 Note: JMX Bridge uses the default Assigned Network if you do not select a different network.

-Note: When you save this form, the following verification error displays because the PCF security group blocks ICMP.
+Note: When you save this form, a verification error displays.
 You can ignore this error.
+It only appears because the PCF security group blocks ICMP.

 Select JMX Provider.

 Enter a new username and password into the JMX Provider credentials username and password fields.